wimols/wimols.github.io/_posts/1956-05-06-life-part-six.md

 - Origin of life
 ---

-In a short time there may not be a problem.
+<span style="color: red;">In a short time there may not be a problem.
 We will have to step up our efforts to keep the climate under control, for example.
-But in the long run, it doesn't look so good.
+But in the long run, it doesn't look so good.</span>

 # A resolute approach will secure us for several hundred years.